twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-20-being-heedful-of-the-qualities-of-the-mind%zh.rst

 In loka (the world), when is it the most valuable time?
 It’s the present time.
 It can take the power.
 Doing things with sati we get wages.
 During the walking this is the most importance and you have to take the wages. (i.e., sīla, samādhi and paññā ways) Dhamma is the application for life.
 Here Sayadaw gave the example of Therī Kar who was the daughter of a Vesāli prince.
 One day, she was frying some vegetables and observing them with sati; then with contemplation, she became an anāgāmi.
 Later she ordained and continued the practice, finally she became an arahant.
 Working in a kitchen is also dāna (giving service).

 With sati and contemplation, all tasks become practice, Everyday it’s good works and become joyful tasks.
 It’s workable and attaining merits.
 Therefore, we become regrettable for all the things which had been wasted before without sati.
 Doing our duties for others is also sīla (e.g., all the household chores for a mother or wife).
-With sati and become samādhi and by observing and contemplation the changing phenomena wisdom arise.
+With sati, it becomes samādhi; and by observing and contemplation the changing phenomena, the wisdom arises.

 Everyone (mother or wife) is cooking every day.
 No sati, the stalk is falling away (the stalk is appamāda).
 It’s also lacking of one’s Dhamma duty.
 No sati and defilement arises.
-Khandha is always burning with ageing and kilesa fires.
+Khandha always burns with the fires of ageing and kilesa.
 Vipassanā is watching the Khandha TV (most humans are watching the Kilesa TVs).
 Khandha is always showing the right news (Kilesa TV shows the wrong news).

 The coming in of kilesa is for contemplation and also it comes to remind us.
 Each present moment is giving us the time limit.
-By washing it and will never come back again.
-Loosing or lacking of sati and life becomes painful.
+By wasting it and will never come back again.
+Losing or lacking of sati and life becomes painful.
 No sati and become a little crazy person.
 With sati and it becomes treasure.
 Sati is time controlling machine, it can finish the task, quicker.
 It’s also mind controlling machine.

 There is increasing of power by having sati at busy time.
 Everyone has only three paths to follow; the oppressive path, the path of extravagance and the path of security.

 The oppressive path is one misusing the khandha.
 The path of extravagance is indulgent in sensuality.
 The middle way (i.e., the path of security) is the path of application and to use it for the development of the three-fold trainings (sīla, samādhi and paññā).
 Whoever may be have to go one of these paths.
 The train carriages are stopping at a station.
 These carriages are for passengers and cargoes.
 These are at a standstill because the head carriage does not come yet.
-The matters of human life (i.e., the four requisites) are like the largo carriages.
+The matters of human life (i.e., the four requisites) are like the cargoes of carriages.
 The train at a standstill is like without sati.
 Listening of Dhamma is like taking the head carriage which is like sati.
 After that it carries the train by passing through ageing, sickness and death stations towards Nibbāna.

 2. A Diamond

 (note: The title of this talk in Burmese was sein-ta-lone and it means a diamond.

 Here we can see Sayadaw’s skill in using language for Dhamma.
 Only we understand the Burmese word ”Sein” for Diamond, we will appreciate this talk.)

 Sati with knowledge is called appamāda (heedfulness).
 It was also the last teaching of the Buddha.
 Appamāda is a diamond (sein-ta-lone).
 Whatever we’re doing, for example, starting from coming and going, it should be a diamond.
 It includes sīla, samādhi and paññā.
 So, we’re doing everything with insight (vipassanā).
 Everything is related to guest and host.
-Guest means coming for a while and go such as from economy to all social matters will go be gone.
+Guest means coming for a while and go such as from economy to all social matters will be gone.
 Therefore, we are counting the numbers of guest (in daily life).
 You have no free time if you have a diamond (put effort to maintain sati).

 Also, you don’t need to say:”l am busy”.
 Staying with a diamond become host numbers, and will never leave you.
-It will always stay you.
-Leading with sati in a wholesomeness will send us to Nibbāna (Sayadaw gave this talk on the occasion of his 45 years in monkhood in 2005).
+It will always stay with you.
+Leading with sati in wholesomeness will send us to Nibbāna (Sayadaw gave this talk on the occasion of his 45 years in monkhood in 2005).
 The Buddha Gotama lived for 45 years of teaching after his enlightenment.
 Compared with the life span of the realm of the four great kings (i.e., the lowest heavenly beings—their one day is equal to 50 years of human being), the Buddha’s teachings only lasted nearly one day.
 He was a short life span Buddha that put a lot of effort in his teaching (the busiest man on earth).
 This gives us a lot of inspiration.
 It was also the period of degeneration (the human life span is only 100 years and it will decline to ten years) and humans had thick kilesa (defilement).
 So, it was difficult to teach them.

 Therefore, he has to work very hard for it.
 He had to do a lot quickly.